Paisabazaar app Today!

 • T is the tenure (in years)

-Usually, the interest for FD with a period of 6 months or less is calculated at simple interest.
-Compounding of interest is done for FDs with a term period of more than 6 months.
+Usually, the interest for FD with a tenure of 6 months or lower is calculated using simple interest method.
+The compound interest method is used for FDs with a tenure of more than 6 months.
 When going for monthly interest payout, banks mostly calculate interest on discounted rates.

 Banks usually have customised online FD calculators on their websites.
 These calculators usually fetch their respective bank’s FD card rates as per the customer type and tenure chosen.
-However, there are also some online FD calculators like Paisabazaar’s FD calculator that allow users to input the interest rate for calculating the FD interest amount and maturity value.
+However, prospective depositors can use online FD calculators like that of Paisabazaar to get a fair idea of the FD interest amount and maturity value based on the interest rate, deposit amount and tenure.

 Yes.
-The FD calculator available at Paisabazaar.com is free to be used anytime.
+The calculator available at Paisabazaar.com is free to be used anytime.

-No, there is no separate FD calculator for senior citizens or tax saving FD schemes.
+No, there is no separate fixed deposit calculator for senior citizens or tax saving FD schemes.
 The tool requires only the deposit amount, tenure and the fixed deposit interest rates to calculate the maturity amount.